Sahibnoor/Customer-Churn-Dashboard/README.md

 ## 🎯 Objective

 To understand:
-- Who is churning and why
+- Who is churning and why?
-- How customer behavior, demographics, and services impact churn
+- How customer behavior, demographics, and services impact churn?
-- What actions can reduce churn and improve long-term customer loyalty
+- What actions can reduce churn and improve long-term customer loyalty?

 ---